 Associate Professor, School of Nursing, Duke University, Durham, NC, USA

-The overarching goal of her research is to improve the quality of care delivered by nursing staff, regardless of setting, and she aims to advance nursing’s ability to improve health care outcomes by increasing the mobility/movement of individuals through nursing’s use of cueing approaches, such as reminder messages and behavioral alerts.
+The overarching goal of Dr Yap's research is to improve the quality of care delivered by nursing staff, regardless of setting, and she aims to advance nursing’s ability to improve health care outcomes by increasing the mobility/movement of individuals through nursing’s use of cueing approaches, such as reminder messages and behavioral alerts.
 More specifically, she aims to understand and improve the processes that facilitate nursing staff implementation of evidence-based mobility/movement best practices that target common, yet seemingly intractable geriatric conditions, such as facility-acquired pressure ulcers.

 Geriatric nursing, pressure ulcer/injury prevention, nursing subculture, implementation science

 I have a multidisciplinary background across the specialty of Health Informatics, Nursing, Gerontology, and Pharmacy.
 My research interest focuses on informatics and data-driven solutions for patient health self-management.

 My research interests include health self-management, health decision making, cancer treatment adherence and toxicity self-reporting, eHealth/mHealth application, clinical notes analysis, natural language processing, and machine learning.